alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Title case.

-Use ‘New Style Employment and Support Allowance (ESA)’ the first time the benefit name is used.
-From then on, you can use ‘New Style ESA’.
+Use 'New Style Employment and Support Allowance (ESA)' the first time the benefit name is used.
+From then on, you can use 'New Style ESA'.

-Use ‘income-related Employment and Support Allowance (ESA)’ the first time the benefit name is used.
-From then on, you can use the abbreviation as long as you put ‘income-related’ first, for example ‘income-related ESA’.
+Use 'income-related Employment and Support Allowance (ESA)' the first time the benefit name is used.
+From then on, you can use the abbreviation as long as you put 'income-related' first, for example 'income-related ESA'.

-You can use ‘Employment and Support Allowance (ESA)’ and the acronym ‘ESA’ if you need to refer to both benefits at the same time.
+You can use 'Employment and Support Allowance (ESA)' and the acronym 'ESA' if you need to refer to both benefits at the same time.

 ### endpoint

-Not “end point” in the context of APIs.
+Not "end point" in the context of APIs.

 ### enrol

 Lower case.

 ### enrolling

 Lower case.

 ### enrolment

 Lower case.

 ### ethnic minorities

 Refer to ethnic minority groups individually, rather than as a single group.
-Where it's absolutely necessary to group people from different ethnic minority backgrounds, use ‘ethnic minorities’ or ‘people from ethnic minority backgrounds.'
+Where it's absolutely necessary to group people from different ethnic minority backgrounds, use 'ethnic minorities' or 'people from ethnic minority backgrounds.'

 Do not use the terms BAME (Black, Asian and minority ethnic) and BME (Black and minority ethnic).
 These terms emphasise certain ethnic minority groups (Asian and Black) and exclude others (Mixed, other and White ethnic minority groups).

-See the [‘Writing about ethnicity’ guidance](https://www.ethnicity-facts-figures.service.gov.uk/style-guide/writing-about-ethnicity/) for more details.
+See the ['Writing about ethnicity' guidance](https://www.ethnicity-facts-figures.service.gov.uk/style-guide/writing-about-ethnicity/) for more details.

 ### European Commission

 Leave unabbreviated to distinguish from the European Community.
 Write out in full at first mention, then call it the Commission.